-Further, most cleanup sites are managed by a different office as landlord at the site.
+As the Cleanup to Clean Energy Initiative moves forward DOE program offices will be required to work with each other.
+The five different cleanup sites are managed by a different office as landlord at the site, however, it is important for the public to understand that here is consensus among landlords.
 We know there is a lot of work at the sites across the offices that are located at a site.
 The collaboration or sometimes the conflicts that arise should be a focus of management and should be outlined in the Strategic vision as it greatly impacts the success of the mission.

-4) The Strategic Vision should address how EM can engage local governments in remedy selection in accordance with CERCLA requirements (when requested by the local governments).
+5) The Strategic Vision should address how EM can engage local governments in remedy selection in accordance with CERCLA requirements (when requested by the local governments).
 Similarly, if a site is a RCRA lead, the Strategic Vision should identify mechanisms for increased local government input in remedy selection.